berkcapar/betterskin-app/README.md

 ## 📞 Support

 For technical support or questions:
-- **Email**: support@yourapp.com
+- **Email**: support@betterskin.com
 - **Issues**: GitHub Issues tab
 - **Documentation**: [App Documentation](./docs/)

 ---

-**Note**: This is an MVP implementation.
-For production use, consider implementing:
-- Real MediaPipe/TensorFlow.js face detection
-- Actual computer vision algorithms for skin analysis
-- Server-side subscription validation
-- Enhanced error handling and offline support
-- Comprehensive user analytics
+**Note**: This app uses advanced RGB color analysis for skin assessment while maintaining complete privacy through local processing.
+OpenAI integration is limited to text-based routine generation and does not process any images.